Blue Ocean Shift Innovation

 Have a mantra that Noncustomers’ come first Peter Drucker coined the phrase “non customers”.
 By focusing on all those customers who you would like to have but have not yet engaged an organisation can challenge the past and look for new opportunities and new channels to reach this untapped potential.

 Do not seek to beat the competition- aim to make them irrelevant Fighting over the same customers is a meaningless task.
 You want an offering where your customers are fans.
 No amount of enticement will change their purchasing habits.
 Apple has succeeded with this time and time again.

-To find out how to surmount these barriers purchase David Parmenter’s working guide which is on sale at USD 29.90 and comes with 15 electronic templates.
+Purchase David Parmenter’s toolkit which is on sale at USD 29.90 and comes with 15 electronic templates.

 - Visual management 7